awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

 This modification can be made through the AWS CLI using the following command:

- `aws configservice put-aggregation-authorization —authorized-account-id AUDIT_ACCOUNT_ID —authorized-aws-region HOME_REGION —region CURRENT_REGION`
+ `aws configservice put-aggregation-authorization --authorized-account-id AUDIT_ACCOUNT_ID --authorized-aws-region HOME_REGION --region CURRENT_REGION`

 ## Step 6: Create resources where they don’t exist, in Regions governed by AWS Control Tower<a name="existing-config-step-6"></a>